An intellectual disability should be no barrier to lifting weights at a gym.

 In fact, even when they do have behavioral concerns, they can still be excellent candidates for strength training.

 One woman comes to mind, “Belinda.”
-I’d also had a part-time job at a group home where she lived.
+My other part-time job had been at a group home where she lived.

-Early every morning before her shift started, she used the health club’s equipment for an hour, unsupervised, and she was not flabby like so many intellectually handicapped adults are.
+Early every morning before her shift started, she used the health club’s equipment for an hour, unsupervised, and she was not flabby like so many intellectually challenged adults are.
+Her legs were firm and looked fit.

-This goes to show you that even not-so-high functioning mentally challenged adults can still benefit loads from lifting weights.
+This goes to show you that even those with “behaviors” can still benefit loads from lifting weights.

 Lorra Garrick is a former personal trainer certified by the American Council on Exercise.
 At Bally Total Fitness she trained clients of all ages for fat loss, muscle building, fitness and improved health.